- It’s okay to identify as disabled: Zoe

 - It has been known to reduce stress and increase empowerment.

 For someone with intellectual disability, person-centred planning could involve looking at their workforce participation goals.
-The plan would include what support they have from family or school networks, their skills and interests and problem-solving for any potential barriers.
+The plan would include what support they have from a family or school networks, their skills and interests and problem-solving for any potential barriers.

-How you can benefit from person centred care
+How you can benefit from person-centred care

-These approaches present some challenges for traditional service providers, who must adapt to the demand for more flexible, tailored services.
-Enter new models like Mable, an online platform that provides access to independent care and support workers and allied health professionals based in your local area.
+These approaches present challenges for traditional service providers, who must adapt to the demand for more flexible, tailored services.
+Enter newer models like Mable, an online platform that provides access to independent support workers based in your local area.
 Mable is built around the concept of individual choice and control.
-It allows people to choose the kind of support they receive, who will provide that support, where and when they receive it and how much they pay for it.
+It allows people to choose the kind of support they receive, who will provide it, where and when they receive it and how much they pay.

-But while using Mable allows you to take control of your own support decisions, it doesn’t mean you have to relinquish any additional help you might like in making these decisions.
+But while using Mable allows you to take control of your support decisions, it doesn’t mean you have to relinquish any additional help you might like in making these decisions.
 For some people, the best outcomes come from a combination of the ‘old world’ and the ‘new’.